 At the back we see five single-ended inputs (no xlr) and another separate tape output.
 Although until recently we thought this unnecessary, with the revival of the cassette and reel to reel we must admit that this option is becoming more relevant again.

 Inside we see a very pure circuit with a neat layout.
 The construction consists of solid materials and for the preamp only discrete components were used.
-The whole is built in dual mono and in addition to the large toroidal transformer there are five separate power supplies in this amplifier that lead everything in the right direction A fine Blue Alps volume knob and a handy balance knob provide a lot of ease of use.
-The Moonriver Audio 404 comes with a small but fine remote control that fits well in the hand.
-There are just enough buttons on the tray and you can adjust the volume quite finely.
+The entire thing is built in dual mono and in addition to the large toroidal transformer there are five separate power supplies in this amplifier that lead everything in the right direction A fine Blue Alps volume knob and a handy balance knob provide a lot of ease of use.
+The Moonriver Audio 404 comes with a small but nice remote control that fits well in the hand.
+There are just enough buttons on it and you can adjust the volume quite finely.
 It does take some getting used to because that adjustment is done incrementally.
-We rarely had to turn the volume higher than nine to play pretty loud.
+We rarely had to turn the volume higher than nine o’ clock to play pretty loud.